"""

 if close_log_file:

-# Close logging file
+# Close the logging file

 if SETTINGS['LOG_TO_FILE']: